markymawk/BrawlCratePlugins/README.md

 ## 4.3 MDL0 Import Material Settings
 **Usage:** Right-click any MDL0 node

 Import materials and shaders from an external .MDL0 file, along with object DrawPass settings.
-Objects still must be re-assigned to materials manually.
+Some materials may need to be re-assigned to objects manually.

 ## 4.4 MDL0 Set All FogIndex & LightSet
 **Usage:** Right-click any MDL0 node with materials